YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Sensing Oriented Beamforming with Controllable Beam Squint

 \section{Sensing Oriented Beamforming with Controllable Beam Squint}

-Massive MIMO systems are usually combined with the beamforming technology to compensate for the high propagation loss of mmWave or Terahertz bands and enhance the directional communications performance\cite{8733134,7959180}.
-In addition to being used for communications, beamforming can also be used for sensing.
-For example, in radar systems, the echo signal of beamforming can indicate the exact direction and distance of an object.
-However, directly applying beamforming for sensing requires a lot of beam sweeping time as did in existing ISAC or the conventional Radar systems\cite{5262295,7390101}.
-Meanwhile, it has been shown in \cite{wblsp} and \cite{9896734} that for a Terahertz communications system, the phenomenon of \emph{beam squint} would appear, in which the beamforming from different subcarriers would point to different directions, making the energy of part subcarriers deviate from the desired target direction.
+Massive MIMO systems are usually combined with beamforming technology to compensate for the high propagation loss of mmWave or Terahertz signals and enhance the directional communications and sensing performance\cite{8733134,7959180}.
+However, directly applying beamforming for sensing requires a long beam sweeping time as it did in existing ISAC or the conventional radar systems\cite{5262295,7390101}.
+Meanwhile, it has been shown in \cite{wblsp} and \cite{9896734} that for a Terahertz communications system, the \emph{beam squint} effect would appear, in which the beams from different subcarriers would point to different directions, making the signals on some subcarriers deviate from the desired direction.